redixhumayun/redixhumayun.github.io/_posts/2019-03-02-make-use-of-reduce.markdown

  Object -> Array<T>
 {% endhighlight %}

-Let's say we have the following object and we want to the subsequent array:
+Let's say we have the following object and we want the subsequent array:

 {% highlight javascript %}
 let obj = {